feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 of true or positive labels compared to the percentage of false or negative labels, then that category or bin will have a high WoE value.

-:class:`WoE()` is used to calcaluate the WoE values for each category.
+:class:`WoE()` is used to calcaulate the WoE values for each category.

-Once the WoE is derived, :class:`SelectByInformationValue()` calculates the information value (IV) for each unique category or bin.
-The transformer than sums the individual IVs for each category providing the IV score for the feature.
+Once the WoE is derived, :class:`SelectByInformationValue()` calculates the IV score for each unique category or bin.
+The transformer then sums the individual IV scores for each category deriving the IV score for the entire feature.
 This value assesses the feature's predictive power in capturing the binary dependent variable.

 The table below presents a general framework for using IV to determine a variable's predictive power: